justeattakeaway/pie/apps/pie-docs/src/components/chip/overview/overview.md

 ### Filter

-Filter chips represent filters for a collection.
+Filter chips allow users to refine content by selecting one or more chips from a set.

 {% contentPageImage {
     src:"../../../assets/img/components/chip/usage-filter.svg",